PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-09 01:41:31
+Last updated: 2024-04-09 01:42:04
-Random Quote: Anything sounds weird, if you say it a  undred times.
-Bowl.
-Bowl.
-Bowl... - Ted Mosby
+Random Quote: Your pain defines who you are but it no longer holds power on you - Noah